aimwts/testcenter/README.md

-# TAAS EdgeOS TestCenter Demo
+# TAAS EdgeOS TestCenter Demo - Demo running in Lab on 8/11/20

 ## Overview